 Locally-generated clean energy that strengthens the grid through diversity and off-peak energy

-With a 50% ownership of 278 MW of operating projects and a project portfolio of over 20,000 MW of wind, solar and energy storage under development across the United States, ConnectGen’s experienced team has a track record of successfully identifying, developing and building renewable energy projects.
+With 139 net MW of solar projects in operation and a portfolio of over 20,000 MW of wind, solar and energy storage under development across the United States, ConnectGen’s experienced team has a track record of successfully identifying, developing and building renewable energy projects.
 Our project successes have been built on a foundation of rigorous screening and site selection, collaborative engagement with landowners and host communities, and disciplined execution through development, construction and operations.
-Rather than having dozens of projects under development across the country, we selectively pursue projects that play to our strengths, allowing our team to bring a high degree of focus to each one.
+We selectively pursue projects that play to our strengths, allowing our team to bring a high degree of focus to each one.